Detective Comics #27, May 1939, "The Case of the Chemical Syndicate"

 Batman #1, Spring 1940, "The Legend of the Batman -- Who He Is and How He Came to Be"

-their hands with the Batman, DC decided to
+on their hands with the Batman, DC decided to follow the

-character, this one devoted entirely to his exploits.
-They began
+with the character, this one devoted entirely to his

 "One night some fifteen years ago, Thomas Wayne, his wife and his son were walking home from a movie..."
 There's a holdup, and the Waynes are shot, leaving young Bruce an orphan, but a driven one: "And I swear by the spirits of my parents to avenge their deaths by spending the rest of my life warring on all criminals."
 As he grows, he trains his mind and body, and then, as an adult, muses on the best way to carry out this plan.
 "Criminals are a cowardly, superstitious lot, so my disguise must be able to strike terror into their hearts."
 A bat flies in the open window, and the rest is history.